Thinking of how to start a business in Hong Kong?

 Now the name of your company has been registered with the Companies Registry, which does not mean that it is registrable as a trademark.
 Company registration and trademark registration are two separate regulations and register systems.
 If your business requires a trademark, remember to register through the Intellectual Property Department.

-Step 4: Register your company with the Hong Kong Companies Registry
+Step 6: File Incorporation Application with the Hong Kong Companies Registry

 The easiest way will be to deliver the required documents with the fees through an online system called e-Registry or an app named CR eFiling (Android and iOS)